aviciot/informatica_insight_portal/README.md

 ## 🧭 Overview

-The **Informatica Insights Portal** is a web-based dashboard built with **Python and Streamlit**, designed to provide a clear and organized view of Informatica metadata.
+The **Informatica Insights Portal** is a web-based dashboard , designed to provide a clear and organized view of Informatica metadata.

 It allows users to:
 - Explore folders, workflows, sessions, command tasks, and database connections